each/draft-aname/draft-ietf-dnsop-aname.md

 refresh timer.
 More serious breakage can stretch them up to the zone expiry time.

+A highly dynamic ANAME processing zone should expect an increase in the number of zone transfers.

 # Changes since the last revision